flozero/react-forms-comparaison/readme.md

 #### Dev experience

 So far the dev experience was great.
-Fast setup and working example
+Fast setup and working example.
+The lib was build from start using typescript so every examples are really clear and use clear typescript features.

 - [Form builder with a GUI](https://www.react-hook-form.com/form-builder/).
 Interesting but don't show advanced pattern like email if you start from 0 on the form builder.
 - examples come with some good accessibility examples